Arrrlex/arena4-capstone/README.md

    uv run add_ssh_host.py vast "ssh -p ...."
    ```
    This will add an ssh host called "vast" to your SSH config.
 Change "vast" to anything you want this host to be called.
-3. Get api keys and put them in `.env` inside `arena4-capstone`
-   - From my local checkout of arena4-capstone, I run `scp .env vast:arena4-capstone/`
-   - You can read the `Settings` class in [util.py](/src/arena4_capstone/util.py) to see what API keys to get and which are required
-4. Configure git
-   - Locally run `scp ~/.gitconfig vast:~/`
-5. Connect to the machine
-6. On the remote machine, install requirements & clone repo using this command:
+3. On the remote machine, install requirements & clone repo using this command:
    ```bash
    curl -LsSf https://astral.sh/uv/install.sh | sh && \
    source ~/.bashrc && uv python install 3.12 && \